salmanjaher/EnvSetup/README.md

-# Welcome to EnvSetup by HackUTD
+# Welcome to EnvSetup by HackUTD!

 ## Table of Contents